thycotic/dsv-docs/product/QuickStart/init/index.md

 ## "thy init"

 Begin setup with the `thy init` command.
+This will start a workflow: